tg-tian/tg-tian.github.io/_pages/about.md

 </div>

 <div class="skill-container">

-While working at TPLINK, I was responsible for porting and building the operating system for robot vacuum cleaners.
-Therefore, I am proficient in Linux system building, Linux environment programming, and using Yocto tools for the creation of Linux distributions for embedded and IoT software.
-Additionally, I am very interested in cloud-native and containerization technologies.
+I have two years of experience in embedded software engineering, during which I was responsible for Linux system porting and build processes, as well as advanced programming and project construction in the Linux environment.
+I have also used Docker and Kubernetes for cloud-native development.

 </div>

 - **Network Tools and Projects**:  network simulator-3 (ns-3), zmap, tcpdump, libp2p, IPFS